fortanix/sq-dsm/guide/src/chapter_01.md

 #
 # /// Signs the given message.
 # fn sign(policy: &dyn Policy,
-#         sink: &mut Write, plaintext: &str, tsk: &openpgp::Cert)
+#         sink: &mut dyn Write, plaintext: &str, tsk: &openpgp::Cert)
 #     -> openpgp::Result<()>
 # {
 #     // Get the keypair to do the signing from the Cert.